Fifth money launderer gets longer jail term of 15 months

 Zhang is represented by Eugene Thuraisingam, Suang Wijaya and Sophia Ng of Eugene Thuraisingam LLP, as well as R S Solomon’s Richard Siaw and Jacintha Gopal.

-Of the three charges, one indicated that he had submitted a forged document in 2020 to justify deposits resulting in a total of HK$138.2 million (S$24 million) into a CIMB account.
+Of the three charges, one indicated that Zhang had submitted a forged document in 2020 to justify deposits of a total of HK$138.2 million (S$24 million) into a CIMB account from Beiyin, a company incorporated in Hong Kong, said Deputy Public Prosecutor Ryan Lim.

 GET BT IN YOUR INBOX DAILY